makeabilitylab/makeabilitylabwebsite/README.md

 ```

 ## Setting up Docker in PyCharm
 We recommend using PyCharm as an IDE.
-You can configure Docker in PyCharm using the following steps:
+Note that in order to configure PyCharm with Docker, you must have the professional version.
+Students can get this for free at: https://www.jetbrains.com/student/

+### IDE Configuration
+1. Select 'Open New Project'.
+Select the root directory of this project for the file.
+2. Go to Run > Edit Configurations.
+In the side window, go to Defaults > Docker > Dockerfile.
+3. Click on the `...` by Server.
+Select the `Docker for [your OS here]` option.
+Click `OK` to finish.
+4. Click on the `+` button in the upper-left corner to add a new configuration.
+5. Set the name to be `makeabilitylabwebsite`, the Dockerfile to be `Dockerfile` with the drop-down menu, and the image tag to `pycharm`.
+Click `OK` to finish.
+6. Select Run > Run 'makeabilitylabwebsite'.
+7. Go to Pycharm > Preferences > Project Interpreter
+8. Click on the Gear button to the right of the Project Interpreter.
+Select the `Add...` button.
+9. Open the Docker option.
+The Image Name should be `pycharm:latest`.
+Click `OK` to finish.

+### Configuring PyCharm to run the website server (optional)
+You may choose to use either the Terminal or PyCharm to run the website server.

+NOTE: If you haven't created a superuser yet, you will need to do so through terminal.
+Refer to Step 6 in the Docker Installation for more information.

-1. Go to Run > Run 'makeabilitylabwebsite/Dockerfile'.
-The initial setup for this will take a minute or so.
+1. Go to Run > Run 'makeabilitylabwebsite'.
+The initial setup for this might take a minute or so.
-2. Click on the dropdown menu for images.
+2. Go to the Docker toolbar.
+(This should pop up automatically on the bottom of your screen).
+Click on the dropdown menu for images.
 Press create container and select `pycharm:latest`.
-Set the Container name to be `pycharm-container`.
+Set the Container name to be `pycharm-web-container`.
-3. *(Optional: Configures the container so that it will start the server)* Click on the `...` button by Bind Ports.
+3. Click on the `...` button by Bind Ports.
 Click the `+` button, and select the Host Port to be `8000` and the Container Port to be `8000`.
+Click OK to finish.
+4. Click on the `...` button by Bind Ports.
+Click the `+` button, and select the Host path to be `database` and the Container path to be `/code/db`.
+(Windows users may need to switch the Container path to `\code\db`).
+5. Click the `+` button again.
+Under Host path, click the `...` button.
+Select the media directory.
+Select the Container path to be `/code/media`.
+(Windows users may need to switch the Container path to `\code\media`).
-4. Right click on `pycharm-container`.
-Click 'Start container' to run and 'Stop container'.
-(Attached consoles aren't interactive, so ctrl+c doesn't work here)
+6. Right click on `pycharm-web-container`.
+Click 'Start container' to run and 'Stop container' to stop the local server.
+(The attached consoles isn't interactive, so ctrl+c doesn't work here)
-5. Go to Preferences > Project > Project Interpreter.
-6. Click on the Gear button to the right of the Project Interpreter.
-Select the `Add...` button.
-7. Open the Docker option.
-The Image Name should be `pycharm:latest`.

 # Deploying to Production